rawatshubham09/BookRecommendationSystem/README.md

 ## Features

 - It provides a personalized book recommendation service based on the user's preferences and reading history.
-- It displays the book covers, titles, authors, genres, ratings, and summaries of the top 50 popular books on the home page.
+- It displays the book covers, titles, authors, genres, ratings of the top 50 popular books on the home page.
 - It allows the user to search for book by title and get a list of similar books that they might like.
 - It supports responsive web design and adapts to different screen sizes and devices, such as desktops, laptops, tablets, and smartphones.
 - It has a user-friendly interface and a simple navigation system that makes it easy to browse and explore the website.